OzymandiasTheGreat/articles/backup-server/article.md

 ![OAndBackupX User preferences](./screenshots/oandbackupx_folder_selection.png)

-Now tap Backup folder and choose a location on your *internal* SD card.
-You'll want internal SD card to avoid permission issues, or you can format your external SD card as internal storage.
+Now tap the Backup folder and choose a location on your *internal* SD card.
+You'll want an internal SD card to avoid permission issues, or you can format your external SD card as internal storage.

-Next go back to OAndBackupX's home screen.
-On the action bar at the bottom tap calendar-looking icon to schedule a backup.
+Next, go back to OAndBackupX's home screen.
+On the action bar at the bottom tap the calendar-looking icon to schedule a backup.

 ![OAndBackupX scheduled backups](./screenshots/oandbackupx_new_schedule.png)

-Tap the red button that looks like new alarm.
+Tap the red button that looks like a new alarm.
 This will create a new scheduled backup titled All apps.
 Tap on this entry to edit it.

 ![OAndBackupX scheduled backup edit](./screenshots/oandbackupx_schedule.png)

 Choose when you want the backups to happen.
-Sometime at night when you're not using the phone is a good idea.
-Leave the interval as 1 day to have backups everyday.
+Some time at night when you're not using the phone is a good idea.
+Leave the interval as 1 day to have backups every day.
 Leave the filter as All apps.
 Set the Backup mode as APK and Data.
 Tap CUSTOM LIST to select which apps to backup.
 Then mark Enable toggle and we're done.

 Now, every night the apps you chose will be backed up to a folder you specified, and if you set up Syncthing to sync that folder, synced to your server.